Warthog710/CSC165-Gravity-Guys/README.md

 - [x] Client can ask WANTSDETAILSFOR to getall currenntly active clients information (currently only avatar position)
 - [x] Client can say BYE and leave the server
 - [x] Client can join a server even if the server is not active during startup (server polling)
+- [x] Client reads serverIP and serverPort number from the gameVariables script

 **Server Features:**
 - [x] Server holds the info of all clients inside of a Hashmap